droppedasbaby/go-base-web/README.md

 - Middleware support using chi
     - Includes logging
     - Includes recovery
-    - Includes Request ID
+    - Includes Request ID using chi's middleware
-    - Includes Request IP
+    - Includes Request IP using chi's middleware

 ### Prerequisites
 - Go 1.18 or higher due to Generics, can be used with 1.16 if you don't plan on using Generics